 The more collaboration that your projects require the more assertive (not passive, aggressive or passive-aggressive!) and intentional your communication should be.

 Every member in the team needs to take the initiative to communicate.
 When a team is not actively communicating, their work is at stake.
 It’s important for everyone to learn how to communicate effectively in order to work effectively.

 A good speaker is a good listener.
 Learning how to communicate more effectively also means taking more notice.
 It’s important to begin and end any form of communication with listening.
-This doesn’t mean you should ask and endless string of questions, but we sure that you’re taking the time to truly understand what other people are saying and what they mean.
+This doesn’t mean you should ask an endless string of questions, but we are sure that you’re taking the time to truly understand what other people are saying and what they mean.